Pancake house: Notable pancake houses

 As of 2012, Cracker Barrel, whose menu is based on traditional Southern cuisine with appearance and decor designed to resemble an old-fashioned general store, operates 620 stores in 42 states.
 As of 2006, Denny's has 1,600 restaurants.
 IHOP has over 1,550 total locations in the United States and in other countries.
 Waffle House is a restaurant chain that has over 1,500 locations in the United States.
-The Original Pancake House has over 100 franchise restaurants in the United States, and in Portland, Oregon, where it was founded, it has been open since 1953.
+The Original Pancake House has over 100 franchised restaurants in the United States, and in Portland, Oregon, where it was founded, it has been open since 1953.
 It is known for offering a wide range of breakfast dishes and items.
 Sears Fine Food, a pancake house in San Francisco, California, has been serving Swedish pancakes since 1938.
 In Oklahoma City, Oklahoma, Beverly's restaurant (now named Beverly's In The Rough) opened as a pancake house on May 19, 1921.
 The restaurant still prepares pancakes from scratch.